Fox2Code/FoxMagiskModuleManager/README.md

 Note: The module install script must **not** be obfuscated and be published on a repo supported by FoxMMM to be able to participate.

 The winner will be selected at the end of this month (July).
+(Don't forget to join telegram to be sure I don't miss your module when selecting the winner)

 ## Join us on Telegram!